ischurov/shlyapathegame/README.md

 # shlyapathegame
-Simple website to play Shlyapa (The Hat) with custom words
+Simple website to play Shlyapa (The Hat) with custom words.